 # Set Up Mailgun

-> Mailgun requires a verified sending domain, a sending key, and a correctly matched API region — selecting the wrong region is the most common setup error, so confirm it before saving.
+> Mailgun requires a verified sending domain, a sending key, and a matching API region.
+Choosing the wrong region is the most common setup error, so confirm the region before you save.

 - Human page: https://mailrith.com/docs/setup-mailgun